Obama Opposes N.C. Same-Sex Marriage Ban

-The move appeared to signal a new approach for Obama, who as president has said each state should decide for itself on the question of same-sex marriage, but avoided specific endorsement or condemnation of individual pieces of legislation.
+The move appeared to signal a new approach for Obama, who has previously said each state should decide for itself on the question of same-sex marriage, but avoided specific endorsement or condemnation of individual pieces of legislation.

 "While the president does not weigh in on every single ballot measure in every state, the record is clear that the president has long opposed divisive and discriminatory efforts to deny rights and benefits to same sex couples," said Cameron French, Obama's campaign spokesman for North Carolina.

 "That's what the North Carolina ballot initiative would do, it would single out and discriminate against committed gay and lesbian couples.
 And that's why the president does not support it," he said.

 The ballot measure - Amendment One - was passed by the state legislature and would mandate that "marriage between a man and a woman is the only domestic legal union that shall be valid or recognized in this state."
 Advocates say the language also effectively bans civil unions and domestic partnerships, for which Obama has previously expressed support.

 The Human Rights Campaign, the nation's largest gay rights group and Obama ally, praised the outspokenness by the president ahead of the general election campaign in what is a key swing state.